In Progress - Research & manuscripts for scholarly articles

 at the Home|Casa art exhibition

-Co-chaired by Ana Pozzi Harris, Kyle Murphy, and Tiffany Prater
+Co-chaired by Ana Pozzi Harris and Kyle Murphy

-Panelists - Jazlin Lugo, Daniela Bayardo Nassar, Evelyn Magaña, Estephanie Perez, Elizabeth Padilla Brun, Arely Marquez, Katelyn Aquino, Alpha Valencia, Sara Courtney, Rosa Ramos, Denise Gomez-del Rio
+Jazlin Lugo, Daniela Bayardo Nassar, Evelyn Magaña, Estephanie Perez, Arely Marquez, Katelyn Aquino, Alpha Valencia, Sara Courtney, Denise Gomez-del Rio

 UNG student artists of Hispanic and Filipino descent who are participating in the UNG exhibition Home|Casa: A Celebration of Multiple Belonging will discuss their paintings, digital works, photographs, and craft pieces as part of a panel.
 They will share the ideas and experiences that informed them when creating these works.
 Some artists engaged directly with Latin American history and politics, while others focused on personal themes grounded in their cultural heritage and their experiences as new Americans.
 The exhibition Home|Casa invited student artists to explore an expanded concept of home as a form of identity, belonging, ambiguity, and transition.
 They were asked to consider: is home a place, a person, a feeling, a group, a way of being?
 Do we gravitate between multiple “homes” or spaces of multiple belonging?
 Home|Casa was produced as part of the course Exhibition Practicum and was funded by the UNG Center for Student Leadership & Engagement.
 This collaborative project between faculty and staff demonstrates UNG’s academic and institutional commitment to Hispanic, Latinx, multiethnic, and multicultural students.